History of hair fascinators

 HOW TO WEAR A FASCINATOR

-Fascinators became fashionable as to not to displace your well-coiffed hair, after a visit to the hairdresser.
+Fascinators became fashionable so as not to displace your well-coiffed hair after a visit to the hairdresser.
 The fascinator always sits at an angle on the head, as if perching on top of the well-groomed hair.
-A cross between a hair accessory and a cocktail hat, a fascinator with veil is also quite common.
+A cross between a hair accessory and a cocktail hat, a fascinator with a veil is also quite common.

 FASCINATOR AND HAT STORAGE

 Let's talk fascinator and hat storage.
 Have you ever thought about how you protect your fascinators after the event or occasion is over?
-Or do you toss it on a shelf in your wardrobe or perhaps place it in a crevice, or a drawer which collects dust?
+Or do you toss it on a shelf in your wardrobe or perhaps place it in a crevice or a drawer that collects dust?

 Storing your fascinators in a hatbox, a plastic bag or a plastic container high up on your wardrobe shelf or in a cupboard - particularly in hot and humid conditions - can have a detrimental effect on your pieces.